 What is the application deadline?

-Applications must be submitted online or postmarked no later than January 15.
+The priority deadline is January 15 (applications must be postmarked or submitted online by this date).
+Applications submitted after January 15 will be reviewed on a rolling basis.
 If you run into deadline problems, contact the Office of Admissions right away.

 Do I need to take the GRE?